-In 2017, the Seminar discussion sessions will be held between Thursday, June 29, and Saturday, July 1st.
+During the 2019 Notre Dame program, the Seminar will be held between Thursday, June 27, and Saturday, June 29.

-The cost of the program is 3,150 USD and it includes the full tuition fee, double/triple-occupancy accommodations, 25-meals Plan (TBC), and the fees for the use of all the libraries and recreational facilities available on the Notre Dame campus.
+The cost of the program is 3,800 USD and it includes the full tuition fee, double/triple-occupancy accommodations in non air-conditioned rooms, 20-Meal Plan, and the fees for the use of all the libraries and recreational facilities available on the Notre Dame campus.

-The full cost of the program's tuition fee must be covered by June 15th, preferably earlier.
+The full cost of the program's tuition fee must be covered by May 31, 2019, preferably earlier.
 Admission to the campus will only be possible after full prior payment of the tuition fee.
-Cash payments will not be accepted.

 Because of the high cost of medical treatment in the United States, all students must purchase a medical insurance policy prior to arrival at the University of Notre Dame.

 The Phoenix Institute cannot provide for any medical care or medical costs and insurance coverage.

 Participants, who have not sent the Phoenix Institute written proof of their medical insurance coverage by June 27, 2019, will not be admitted to the summer program.